Quantum walk state transfer on a hypercube: Conclusions

 \section{Conclusions}

 Two approaches to state transfer on a hypercube were investigated in detail.
 The first one utilizes quantum walk search, where we evolve from the loop at the sender vertex to the initial state of the search algorithm, switch the marked vertex from the sender to the receiver, and evolve to the loop at the receiver vertex.
-It was shown that high fidelity of state transfer is achieved for the weight given by the ratio of the degree of the vertex to the total number of vertices.
+It was shown that high fidelity of state transfer between any pair of vertices is achieved for the weight given by the ratio of the degree of the vertex to the total number of vertices.
 The run-time of the state transfer with a switch is then twice the number of steps of the search.
 In the second approach we have considered marking both the sender and the receiver vertices simultaneously.
 The case of antipodal vertices was investigated analytically, and we have shown that the optimal weight is 2/3 of the weight for the search.
 This results in a run-time faster by a factor of $\sqrt{3}/2$ when compared to the state transfer with a switch.
 Utilizing numerical simulations we have illustrated that the second approach works well for arbitrary distance between the sender and the receiver, although the evolution differs for the case of direct neighbours.
-This confirms that on a hypercube network any two parties can establish communication without the need to know each others position and using only local operations and global properties of the network (dimension of the hypercube).
+This confirms that on a hypercube network any two parties can establish communication without the need to know each others position and using only local operations and global properties of the network (dimension of the hypercube $n$).
+In general, the fidelity of state transfer improves with increasing dimension $n$.

 When the sender and the receiver are marked simultaneously the evolution is determined by two pairs of complex conjugated eigenvalues.
 State transfer with high fidelity was achieved by tuning the weight of the loops such that the two relevant frequencies became harmonic.
 It is an open question if such an effect can be demonstrated on different graphs.
 In addition, the ratio of the optimal weights for the state transfer and search, was shown to be 2/3 for the hypercube.
 One can ask if this is specific for a hypercube or it applies to a broader set of graphs.